-Alcohol or other Drug Remediation Classes
+Alcohol and Other Drug Remediation Classes

-Students who are found responsible by the Office of Student Conduct for violations of the university alcohol and other drugs policy are referred to one of three programs: a) Party Positive for lower level violations of the alcohol policy; b) Making Positive Choices for alcohol violations where students experience negative outcomes; c) individual consultations for alcohol violations that put the student or others at risk, and d) individual consultations for violations of the drug policy.
+Students who are found responsible by the Office of Student Conduct for violations of the university alcohol and other drugs policy are referred to one of three programs: a) Party Positive for lower level violations of the alcohol policy, b) Making Positive Choices (MPC) for higher risk students or repeat offenders (No longer offered) or c) individual BASICS consultations for higher risk students and those that violate the drug policies.
 Hokie Wellness also accepted enrolled students who are referred from courts that do not refer students to the Office of Student Conduct (those courts outside of Montgomery County), from Corps of Cadets, and from extended campus locations.
-Students who participate in these programs are assessed a mandatory but reasonable fee.
+Students who participate in these programs are assessed a mandatory but reasonable fee similar to peer institutions.